cloudhm/advanced-keymapping/README.md

 I am going to talk about how and why I map `hjkl` as `arrow` keys.
 For the mapping to work, you will need to use either of the following tools.

 [Karabiner](https://pqrs.org/osx/karabiner/): The most powerful key mapping tool.
 Capable of doing all sorts of crazy key mappings, they come in options, just check the boxes of the ones you like.
+Honestly, I drop my jaw every time I go through the option list, there are too much options.
 Still unsatisfied?
 Then make your own `private.xml` and import it in.
 Yes, it is just this amazing.
 On top of that, it comes with a great customer service.(I got responds within 8 hours when I sent emails to ask questions) Most importantly, it is free.

 [BetterTouchTool](https://www.boastr.net/): BTT is well known, and very intuitively easy to use.
 It is no longer free, however spending few bucks to have it 24/7.